『End of Life Conversations』のカバーアート

 著者: Rev Annalouiza Armendariz & Rev Wakil David Matthews

-• We will soon be creating a monthly newsletter.
-It will contain announcements about end-of-life classes and events, previews of our upcoming episodes, and many resources for planning and learning.
-And POETRY, of course.
+We are now posting a monthly newsletter on Substack.
+It contains announcements about end-of-life classes and events, previews of our upcoming episodes, and many resources for planning and learning.
+Articles and POETRY, of course.

 We will also be asking our readers (that’s YOU!) for articles, poetry, or event listings.